dan-tgp/salesmagic/blueprint-output-template.md

 The cost of the [Project Name] is $[XX,XXX] and is expected to take [X] months and be complete on or before [Date].

 **Deliverables:**
-1. [First specific, measurable condition that must be met]
+1. [First specific deliverable provided to client]
-2. [Second specific, measurable condition that must be met]
+2. [Second specific deliverable provided to client]
-3. [Third specific, measurable condition that must be met]
+3. [Third specific deliverable provided to client]

 **Why Make This Investment?:**
 - [Bullet point 1 explaining the value and rationale for the investment]